 As a result, landlords need to ensure that they keep their statutory obligations under review.
 By way of example, if a landlord does not comply with the Act and receives a prohibited payment (or allows an agent acting on his behalf to take a prohibited payment from the tenant), they can be precluded from serving a section 21 notice on the tenant to regain possession of their property until returning the payment.

 Boyes Turner lawyers are specialists in this area and are able to provide advice to both landlords and tenants in respect of these issues.
-If you would like more information or advice please contact Laura Ford on [email protected] or call 0118 952 7711.

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems we recommend that professional advice be sought.